 Henri Willig Cheese Shops

-These are not just traditional aged cheeses, but unusual flavors such as Asparagus, fenugreek, red chilli pepper, coconut, truffle, honey and thyme.
+These are not just traditional aged cheeses, but unusual flavors such as Asparagus, fenugreek, red chili pepper, coconut, truffle, honey and thyme.

 Old Amsterdam Cheese Shops